Tanzania: Outcry after President Samia calls women footballers 'flat-chested' | DW | 25.08.2021

 According to Garraway, Tanzania's national women's team is very successful.
 Moreover, people should not forget that the president is supporting women in sports. " I find it particularly disappointing that on the one hand, the president promotes women in sports and at the same time serves these stereotypes."

-This is a dilemma for a local female soccer coach in Tanzania who finds it difficult to talk about these two sides of the coin.
-Choosing to stay anonymous, she stressed that she is very content that President Suluhu Hassan is sponsoring the first Women's Championship in East Africa: "We can really build up a lot on this."
+This is a dilemma for a local female soccer coach in Tanzania, who finds it difficult to talk about these two seemingly contradictory sides to President Samia.
+Choosing to stay anonymous, she stressed that she is very content that the president is sponsoring the first Women's Championship in East Africa: "We can really build up a lot on this."

 Rashid Chilumba contributed to this article.